We know that winter’s harsh weather can wreak havoc on your complexion. But why does cold, dry air leads to dehydrated and flaky skin?

 2. Clear Away Dead Skin Cells

-You might think that you should skip exfoliation during the winter, but a little exfoliation can actually help dry skin by removing the buildup of dead skin cells that can block moisturizing ingredients from getting through.
+You might think that you should skip exfoliation during the winter, but a little exfoliation can actually help the dry skin by removing the buildup of dead skin cells that can block moisturizing ingredients from getting through.

 Sensitive skin does best with fruit enzymes, which are the most gentle—they're already in the Mario Badescu cleanser I mentioned above.